 7. Yoga Class

 Reach out to your local yoga studio and invite them to lead a class, or series of classes, in partnership with your nonprofit.
 You can also ask your supporters if any of them are yoga teachers, or know someone, who would want to guide the classes.
 Either way, you can sell tickets to your community, as well as the community that regularly supports the yoga studio.
-The best part of this virtual fundraising idea is that there’s no limit to the number of people who can join.
+The best part of this virtual fundraiser is that there’s no limit to the number of people who can join.

 For your supporters who want more of a hardcore workout over a relaxing yoga class, bootcamp is the perfect option.
 Collaborate with a local trainer to develop a regimen and have them lead the virtual workout.
 You can also design it so no extra equipment is required, supporters can do it on their own time, and they can share results on social media after.

 Consider pre-recording the initial workout with the trainer so you can keep the virtual bootcamp up in a more evergreen capacity.
 Each time someone pays the registration fee, you can email them the video.

 Many nonprofits who host regular endurance events—like the Cleveland Clinic VeloSano event, a stair climb, or a 5K—often incorporate a virtual fundraising component into their event even when they’re hosting it in-person.
-The formula is simple: you charge registration in the form of a donation and then the athlete completes the distance on their own.
+The formula is simple: you charge registration in the form of an online donation and then the athlete completes the distance on their own.

 If you’re going fully virtual, it’s crucial that you create engagement opportunities throughout the campaign.
 Have riders or racers start peer-to-peer fundraising pages to solicit their networks for support, ask them to share photos on social media with a hashtag, and send them branded gear that promotes your nonprofit while they race.